tylerhdang/tylerhdang/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves building innovative solutions and contributing to open source.
-I believe in writing clean, maintainable code and constantly learning new technologies.
+I'm a unemployed used to be 20 years old who also happens to have a degree in Computer Science during the AI Bubble.

-- 🔭 I'm currently working on **[Your Current Project]**
+- I love Gam
 - 🌱 I'm currently learning **[Technology/Framework]**
 - 👯 I'm looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **JavaScript, Python, React, Node.js**